grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "Don't worry."
 Said Shakes.
 "Maybe not the friendliest people, but we should be able to get everything yer boat needs here."

 Percy picked up the ship-to-ship mic and raised the docking control office, now within range of the ship-to-ship radio.
-They got their docking port, and sealing up the _Prospect_ they used the last remaining few minutes of their batteries to dive the ship.
+They got their docking port and, sealing up the _Prospect_, they used the last remaining few minutes of their batteries to dive the boat.

 The docking bay stuck out of the side of the seamount 20 meters underwater.
-They followed the sonar beacon to docking slip four, and carefully eased the _Prospect_ up under it until the big hatch to the cargo hold, on the deck, came up under the docking slip and mated to it.
-Hemi went down to the cargo hold, and out across the catwalk hanging from the ceiling of the cargo hold to the big cargo hatch.
-From there he could unseal, and wind open the big cargo hatch with a winch, and extend up a steel ladder, much like a fire escape ladder on a big apartment building in city, up into the docking bay so a person could climb up and down from the _Prospect_.
+They followed the sonar beacon to docking slip four, and carefully eased the _Prospect_ up under it until the big cargo hatch on the deck came up under the docking slip and mated to it.
+Hemi went down to the cargo hold, and out across the catwalk hanging from the ceiling to the cargo hatch.
+From there he could unseal, and wind open the hatch with a couple of winches, and extend a steel ladder --- much like a fire escape ladder on a big apartment building in city --- up into the docking bay so a person could climb up and down from the _Prospect_.

+[//]: # (Fix this: the depot can't be a different pressure than the subs.)
 The depot used a pressurized air system, so each docking slip was just a hole in the floor of the docking bay.
 There were 12 slips, about half of which had subs docked at them.